jeancsil/lichess/README.md

 # Lichess PGN Importer

 Tool to import a PGN (Portable Game Notation) file into [Lichess.com](https://lichess.org/) from the clipboard.
-The program outputs the URL of the imported game so you can request computer analysis for all your games effortlessly and in a matter of seconds.
+The program outputs the URL of the imported game so you can request computer analysis for all your games effortlessly, in a few seconds.

 ## Why Use This Tool?